opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

     ![](ExamplePlugin_img7.PNG)

-3. Close TAP.
+3. Close OpenTAP.
 Do not save any files.
-4. If you want to remove the examples, go to your TAP folder and delete:
+4. If you want to remove the examples, go to your Test Automation folder and delete:
-    - Example.Tap.Plugins.ExamplePlugin.dll
+    - OpenTAP.Plugins.ExamplePlugin.dll
-    - Example.Tap.Plugins.ExamplePlugin.pdb
+    - OpenTAP.Plugins.ExamplePlugin.pdb

 ### Contents of the Plugin Development Project

-Follow the same process to build and view the **Plugin Development** project (`TAP_PATH\SDK Examples\PluginDevelopment\PluginDevelopment.csproj`), which contains many examples:
+Follow the same process to build and view the **Plugin Development** project (`TAP_PATH\Packages\SDK\Examples\PluginDevelopment\PluginDevelopment.csproj`), which contains many examples:

 -	Several **test step** categories that contain a number of steps: